bwilczek/webdriver_pump/README.md

 ##### form_data

+**section outdated!! please refer to specs for up-to-date examples**

-This macro acts as a wrapper for calling multiple `element_getter`s at once.
+This macro acts as a wrapper for calling multiple `form_element` getters at once.
 It returns a `NamedTuple` with keys being the getter method names, and values the results that they return.

 Let's consider the following example: